-(1) Based solely on the information contained in a Schedule 13G/A (Amendment No. 9) filed with the SEC by FMR LLC (FMR) and Abigail P. Johnson on February 9, 2024, as of December 29, 2023, FMR and Ms. Johnson are the beneficial owners of 57,494,526 shares of our common stock.
+- (1) Based solely on the information contained in a Schedule 13G/A (Amendment No. 9) filed with the SEC by FMR LLC (FMR) and Abigail P. Johnson on February 9, 2024, as of December 29, 2023, FMR and Ms. Johnson are the beneficial owners of 57,494,526 shares of our common stock.
 FMR has sole power to vote or direct the vote with respect to 54,994,237 shares that it beneficially owns and no shared voting power.
-FMR and Ms. Johnson have sole power to dispose or direct the disposition of 57,494,526 shares that are beneficially owned and no shared voting power.
+FMR and Ms. Johnson have sole power to dispose or direct the disposition of 57,494,526 shares that are beneficially owned and no shared dispositive power.
 The shares are beneficially owned through the following entities: Fiam LLC, Fidelity Institutional Asset Management Trust Company, Fidelity Management & Research (Hong Kong) Limited, Fidelity Management & Research Company LLC (which beneficially owns 5% or greater of the shares of the class being reported on), Fidelity Management Trust Company and Strategic Advisers LLC.
 Ms. Johnson is a director, the Chairman and the Chief Executive Officer of FMR.
-Ms. Johnson and other members of the Johnson family own directly or indirectly 49% of the voting power of FMR, and they and all of the Series B stockholders have entered into a voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of such shares.

-(2) Based solely on the information contained in a Schedule 13G/A (Amendment No. 12) filed with the SEC on February 13, 2024, reporting beneficial ownership as of December 29, 2023, The Vanguard Group, Inc. (Vanguard) is the beneficial owner of 50,341,366 shares of our common stock.
-Vanguard has the sole power to dispose or to direct the disposition of 48,519,672 shares it beneficially owns, does not have the sole power to vote or to direct the vote of any of the shares it beneficially owns, has shared power to vote or to direct the vote of 534,179 shares it beneficially owns and has shared power to dispose or direct the disposition of 1,821,694 shares it beneficially owns.

-(3) Based solely on the information contained in its Schedule 13G/A, Amendment No. 2 filed with the SEC on January 25, 2024, as of December 31, 2023, BlackRock, Inc. (BlackRock) is the beneficial owner of 40, 199,775 shares of our common stock.
-BlackRock has the sole power to dispose or direct the disposition of 40, 199,775 shares of our common stock and no shared dispositive power.
+Ms. Johnson and other members of the Johnson family own directly or indirectly 49% of the voting power of FMR, and they and all of the Series B stockholders have entered into a voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of such shares. - (2) Based solely on the information contained in a Schedule 13G/A (Amendment No. 12) filed with the SEC on February 13, 2024, reporting beneficial ownership as of December 29, 2023, The Vanguard Group, Inc. (Vanguard) is the beneficial owner of 50,341,366 shares of our common stock.
+Vanguard has the sole power to dispose or to direct the disposition of 48,519,672 shares it beneficially owns, does not have the sole power to vote or to direct the vote of any of the shares it beneficially owns, has shared power to vote or to direct the vote of 534,179 shares it beneficially owns and has shared power to dispose or direct the disposition of 1,821,694 shares it beneficially owns. - (3) Based solely on the information contained in its Schedule 13G/A, Amendment No. 2 filed with the SEC on January 25, 2024, as of December 31, 2023, BlackRock, Inc. (BlackRock) is the beneficial owner of 40,199,775 shares of our common stock.
+BlackRock has the sole power to dispose or direct the disposition of 40,199,775 shares of our common stock and no shared dispositive power.
 BlackRock has the sole power to vote or direct the voting of 37,456,345 shares of our common stock and no shared voting power.
-The shares are beneficially owned through the following entities: BlackRock Life Limited, Aperio Group, LLC, BlackRock Advisors, LLC, BlackRock (Netherlands) B.V., BlackRock Institutional Trust Company, National Association, BlackRock Asset Management Ireland Limited, BlackRock Financial Management, Inc., BlackRock Asset Management Schweiz AG, BlackRock Investment Management, LLC, BlackRock Investment Management (UK) Limited, BlackRock Advisors (UK) Limited, BlackRock Advisors, UL) Limited, BlackRock Fund Advisors, BlackRock Fund Advisors, BlackRock Asset Management North Asia Limited, BlackRock (Singapore) Limited and BlackRock Fund Managers Ltd.
+The shares are beneficially owned through the following entities: BlackRock Life Limited, Aperio Group, LLC, BlackRock Advisors, LLC, BlackRock (Netherlands) B.V., BlackRock Institutional Trust Company, National Association, BlackRock Asset Management Ireland Limited, BlackRock Financial Management, Inc., BlackRock Japan Co., Ltd., BlackRock Asset Management Schweiz AG, BlackRock Investment Management, LLC, BlackRock Investment Management (UK) Limited, BlackRock Asset Management Canada Limited, BlackRock Asset Management Deutschland AG, BlackRock (Luxembourg) S.A., BlackRock Investment Management (Australia) Limited, BlackRock Advisors (UK) Limited, BlackRock Fund Advisors, BlackRock Asset Management North Asia Limited, BlackRock (Singapore) Limited and BlackRock Fund Managers Ltd.